 Also of interest is that Wilmington has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Wilmington in 2010 was $38,818, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $155,272 for a family of four.
+The per capita income in Wilmington in 2010 was $46,239, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $184,956 for a family of four.

 The people who call Wilmington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilmington residents report their race to be White, followed by Asian.
-Important ancestries of people in Wilmington include Italian, English, French, and German.
+Important ancestries of people in Wilmington include Irish, Italian, English, French, and German.

 The most common language spoken in Wilmington is English.
-Other important languages spoken here include Portuguese and Vietnamese.
+Other important languages spoken here include Portuguese and Langs. of India.